 Whilst the press tried to blame commanders Kimmel and Short, it was later agreed that poor communication and coordination was endemic right across the U.S. armed forces.

 Hitler declared war on the USA 4 days later on 11th December 1941, but it had nothing to do with Pearl Harbour.

 It was the greatest war time attack on U.S. soil by a foreign power since the war of 1812.

 Pearl Harbour persuaded the Americans to massively invest in their industrial capacity and dramatically turn the war in favour of the allies.

 Do you know any interesting facts about Pearl Harbour that we’ve not mentioned?
-Let us know in the comments section below!
+Share them here in the comments section below!